|Nutritional Guidelines (per serving)|

-The perfect biscuit for me is an old fashioned ginger biscuit, also known affectionately as ginger nuts or ginger snap.
+The perfect biscuit for me is an old-fashioned ginger biscuit, also known affectionately as ginger nuts or ginger snap.
 They are spicy yet sweet and everyone loves them, and the best bit, they are easy to make.

-Ginger biscuits are one of Britain's favourite biscuits and we have been eating them for centuries.
+Ginger biscuits are one of Britain's favorite biscuits and we have been eating them for centuries.
 They make the perfect partner to a hot cup of tea as once cooled after cooking, they become super-hard, so the perfect dunking biscuit.
 The ginger in the biscuit is also lovely for soothing a tummy upset, especially one associated with car sickness.

 - 8 oz unsalted butter (softened)